MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-01-12-cordova-googleplus-workaround.md

 When this happens, you need to make sure that the *.plist* file you download from the Google Developers console has been installed.
 The best way to do this is to open the project in Xcode (click on the */platforms/ios/{ProjectName}.xcodeproj*) and drag the *.plist* file, or just drag it into your `/platforms/ios` folder. *Note:* You will need to add this plist file after every time you remove the *ios* platform or plugin.

 # Conclusion
 One of the benefits of aligning the Mobile Foundation client SDK more closely with the open source Cordova project is that it opens up a world of opportunities through third party plugins.
 Sometimes not all of these plugins will always work well together.
 In this blog post we showed how to modify the `cordova-plugin-googleplus` plugin code to work with the Mobile Foundation framework and provided a working fork.
-We showed how you can modify the mfp code *to add missing functionality*.
+If you need to use social login features, we still recommend [using an adapter](https://mobilefirstplatform.ibmcloud.com/blog/2016/04/06/social-login-with-ibm-mobilefirst-platform-foundation/) but this method will work if you need a pure Cordova approach.